Skip to content

 The Program Entrypoint

-All vexide programs begin and end at the main function.
+All vexide programs begin and end at the main function, which must have the #[vexide::main] attribute on it.

 #![no_std]#![no_main]use vexide::prelude::*;#[vexide::main]async fn main(peripherals: Peripherals) { println!("Hello World!");}

-You’ll see three key differences in this version of the main function compared to a normal main function in Rust:
+If you’re familiar with Rust, you might notice some key differences in vexide’s version of the main function compared to a normal main function in Rust:

 1. main is an async fn. vexide ships with its own async runtime that serves as the basis for its multitasking features.
 In order to run other async functions, main itself must also be async.